Yacinesaf/vue3-responsive-breakpoints/README.md

 A simple Vue 3 composable that provides reactive breakpoints for Tailwind, Bootstrap, or custom configurations.
 Easily determine the current viewport size and its relation to your breakpoints with auto-completion in TypeScript.

+## This works only with Vue 3 Composition API

 ### Features

 - Responsive breakpoints based on Tailwind or Bootstrap.